 Roughly six centuries following the birth of Jesus, an extraordinary event took place in the wilderness about 750 miles south of Jerusalem.
-This event unfolded in the tribal town of Mecca over the course of twenty-three years and was observed by an uncounted number of individuals.
+This event unfolded in the tribal town of Mecca over the course of twenty-three years, was observed by an uncounted number of individuals, and inspired the fastest growing religion.
 Various accounts, encompassing works of literature, poems, narratives, and oral traditions, convey that Muhammad, the son of Abdullah and a member of the Hashim clan, who was unlettered, would repeatedly experience a unique physical condition.
 Without any forewarning, Muhammad would gently lower his head, as though bearing an immense weight, begin to perspire, and his complexion would assume a bluish tint.
 Subsequently, he would lose consciousness, gracefully, without falling to the ground.
 There are numerous detailed witness accounts of this condition:

-- It starts when he hears 'an approaching jingling sound' 1 - If he was sitting and this condition starts, he 'lowers his head' and when it ends, 'he raises his head' again. - Face color turns blue and/or reddish - Sweat drops the size of pearls - Faint sound of bee buzz - A companion who was sitting next to Muhammad felt as if his thigh bone would break when Muhammad's leg pressed heavily against his, pinning it to the ground during a revelation incident.. - A camel settled down and laid its head on the ground when Muhammad experienced a revelation as he was riding it.
+- It starts when he hears 'an approaching jingling sound'1 - If he was sitting and this condition starts, he 'lowers his head' and when it ends, 'he raises his head' again. - Face color turns blue and/or reddish3 - Sweat drops the size of pearls4 - Faint sound of bee buzz5 - A companion who was sitting next to Muhammad felt as if his thigh bone would break when Muhammad's leg pressed heavily against his, pinning it to the ground during a revelation incident.6. - A camel settled down and laid its head on the ground when Muhammad experienced a revelation as he was riding it.7

 The duration Muhammad remained unconscious in every incident varied.
 When he begins to regain consciousness, the extraordinary phenomenon begins.
-Muhammad wakes up uttering verses
+Muhammad wakes up uttering verses in his native classic Arabic language but in a new mystical recitation form that is "different,